Most online videos shine when there is no script.

-But sometimes you need a script and you need to memorize.
+But sometimes you need a script, and you need to memorize.
 Maybe you want to do a direct address sales video.
-Or you want to create an online course with certain pieces that need to be exact.
+Or you want to create an online course with certain pieces that need to be precise.
 Or you just want to do something creative and fun that requires a script.

 It is, and it isn’t.